appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

-The Label Key property specifies which key in the **Source Data** should be used to display labels for dropdown options.
-When using the *JS* mode for dynamic configurations, the value must evaluate to a valid property name present in each object of the data array.
-You cannot manipulate the data directly (e.g., applying `.toLowerCase()` or `.toUpperCase()` within the key).
+The Label Key property specifies the key in the **Source Data** used to display labels for dropdown options.
+When using the **JS** mode for dynamic configurations, the value must evaluate to a valid property name present in each object of the data array.
+Data cannot be manipulated directly (for example, applying `.toLowerCase()` or `.toUpperCase()`).

 *Example:* If your API provides multilingual data like: